 The third goon himself engineers his own death right after he gets done kicking Batman's ass - after kneeing Batman in his crotch with enough force to send him into the bell and then down the tower shaft the goon is actually dumb enough to look down as if to make sure he's dead.
 And then Batman throws his legs around the goon's head, and for some strange reason the goon is suddenly too weak to pull Batman's legs off.
 Batman then very slowly pulls the goon forward, bangs his head into the bell - and the goon is actually whimpering like a little kid who just scraped his knee as he struggles to pull Batman's legs off - and then pulls him all the way down and sends him falling to his death.
 Granted, he had it coming...

 The Joker himself during his brawl with Batman.
 The most glaring example is when the Joker tries to attack Batman by distracting him through spitting out fake chatter teeth.
-He takes the moment to try to strike Batman by surprise, but ends up hurting his fist when Batman promptly crushes it before he could strike.
+He takes the moment to try to strike Batman by surprise, but ends up hurting his fist when he punches Batman's armored midsection.

 WTH, Casting Agency?: Michael Keaton so thoroughly proved the naysayers wrong that, in hindsight, it's hard to remember just how bizarre casting a famously mild, unimposing comedic actor as a grim, Frank Miller-inspired version of Batman seemed at the time.
 Thousands of fans wrote letters to Warner Bros. protesting the choice before the movie's release, and Keaton himself initially thought that his being cast for the part meant that the film would be taking its cues from the TV series.